top of page

 Timeless Themes of Good vs. Evil

 At its heart, The Conjuring delves into the classic themes of good versus evil.
-The Warrens embody hope and faith, standing against malevolent forces.
-They draw strength from their strong religious beliefs, which resonate powerfully with the audience.
+The Warrens embody hope and faith while standing against malevolent forces.
+They draw strength from their strong religious beliefs, resonating powerfully with the audience.

 The film emphasizes how safety can be shattered, even in the most loving homes.
-This notion captivates horror fans, who often look for stories that portray resilience against overwhelming odds.
+This notion captivates horror fans, who often seek stories that portray resilience against overwhelming odds.

 Final Thoughts